ag1988/injecting_numeracy/pre_training/README.md

 ---

-This concludes the data generation part - one can now finetune by following the README inside `./gen_bert` dir.
+**This concludes the data generation part - you can now pre-train/finetune by following the README inside `./gen_bert` dir.**

 Code was tested on Python 3.7.6 with `requirements.txt` containing the list of libraries.